Site Summary ProfileEPA ID: FLD980709398

 Current Site Status

 The Nocatee-Hull Creosote site includes a former creosote treatment plant and nearby affected areas.
 EPA is addressing this site as a Superfund Alternative Approach site.
 Past operations contaminated soil, ground water and sediment.
 EPA, the Florida Department of Environmental Protection (FDEP) and the site’s potentially responsible party (PRP) have investigated site conditions and taken measures to address site contamination.
 EPA has issued a cleanup plan (a Record of Decision, or ROD) to address site contaminants (substances that could cause harm to people and the environment).
-These parties have taken these actions to ensure the safety of local residents and protect the environment from contamination.
-EPA, FDEP and the site’s PRP are currently preparing for the implementation of the site cleanup plan.
+These parties have taken these actions to ensure the safety of local residents and protect the environment from contamination. .
+EPA and FDEP are overseeing the site’s PRP who is currently constructing the site cleanup plan.
 The site's soil and ground water contamination is not a threat to nearby residents and businesses.
 A water line now connects most residences in the immediate vicinity of site contamination to the public water supply.
 Fencing prevents access to the site.
-EPA, FDEP and the PRP also continue to protect people and the environment from site contamination through additional steps that include ongoing ground water monitoring.
+EPA, FDEP and the PRP continue to protect people and the environment from site contamination through construction of the remedy and ongoing ground water monitoring.

 Site Location and Background